suijingfeng/vkOpenArena/README.md

 # framerate dropped due to non-professional modify
 # I am also frustrated that the vulkan renderer not faster than
-# opengl1/openarena backend on this computer
+# opengl1/openarena backend on this notebook ...
-# new

 ```